-Stake led the Crusaders to one of the top offensive seasons in program history in 2015.
+Stake led the Crusaders to one of the top offensive seasons in program history in her first year in 2015.
 Valpo hit .300 as a team and set a new team single-season record with a .381 on-base percentage, as the Crusaders scored nearly five runs per game.
 Valpo finished tied for fourth in the Horizon League standings in Stake's first season in charge, as she guided three All-League selections, including First Team All-League and Second Team NFCA All-Region choice Kaitlyn Ranieri.

 Prior to arriving at Valparaiso, Stake spent two seasons on the coaching staff at Hofstra, working under NFCA Hall of Fame head coach Bill Edwards and helping the Pride to a combined 81 wins over her two years.
 The 2014 squad went 35-14 and earned an at-large bid to the NCAA Tournament, finishing the season ranked #33 in RPI.
 Eight members of the Pride were named NFCA All-Region honorees this past season as well.